-AOs Learning objectives Suggested teaching activities Deeper meanings AO2 Move beyond surface meanings to explore the poem's deeper implications k in pairs, sharing their ideas.
-Each partner should d by reference to the detail of the poem.
-AUZ probing follow-up questions on the observations uld aim to help learners build on their initial cure or ambiguous; there is no correct answer, and ed by valid evidence from the text.
+AOs Learning objectives Suggested teaching activities Deeper Move beyond surface meanings to explore the poem's deeper k in pairs, sharing their ideas.
+Each partner should ed by reference to the detail of the poem.
+AOZ implications probing follow-up questions on the observations uld aim to help learners build on their initial scure or ambiguous; there is no correct answer, and ed by valid evidence from the text.
 After the whole group discussion, support them.
-(F/I) learners explain two main ideas f rom the poem, providing concise direct quotation to The poet's use of language and form AO3 Explore how the poet uses language and form to create and shape meanings and effects rhythm rhyme enjambment.
-Then learners discuss how these discuss specific examples and no poem flow.' features of the poem helped to cru t rely on overly generalised comm n to each other, emphasising the poet's use of: eate certain effects for a reader.
-They need to nent such as 'The enjambment / rhyme makes the sound: alliteration, assor imagery: simile, metapho nance, onomatopoeia (and the one of some examples of the following devices: as listed above) examples of their usage.
-The tead cher selects five or six terms taker e learners to match the name of poetic devices and n from the sound, imagery and rhetorical categories is of how the poet uses the devices.
+(F/I) , learners explain two main ideas f rom the poem, providing concise direct quotation to The poet's use of language and form AO3 Explore how the poet uses language and form to create and shape meanings and effects rhythm rhyme enjambment.
+Then learners discuss how these discuss specific examples and no poem flow.
+Next, on a copy of the poem, lear sound: alliteration, assor imagery: simile, metapho rhetorical: question, hyp Teaching tools Use Match-up to examples of their usage.
+The tear rners make their own annotations on personification perbole, repetition, humour, irony. reate certain effects for a reader.
+They need to nent such as 'The enjambment / rhyme makes the of some examples of the following devices: es listed above) s learners to match the name of poetic devices and n from the sound, imagery and rhetorical categories sis of how the poet uses the devices.
 Device Example for poem the merciless iced east winds that knives us personification What are we doing here? rhetorical question war lasts, rain soaks, and clouds sag stormy alliteration